jeetendra-choudhary/Vim-Crash-Course/README.md

 ## Important Plugins

-- Vim Plug - Plugin manager to manage all the plugin you are going to install to help you with code completion, syntax formatting and others.
+- [Vim Plug](https://github.com/junegunn/vim-plug) - Plugin manager to manage all the plugin you are going to install to help you with code completion, syntax formatting and others.
-- YouCompleteMe - YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.
+- [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) - YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.
+- [apt-vim](https://github.com/egalpin/apt-vim) - Yet another plugin manager for vim, required for installing next plugin.
-- Tern for Vim - This is a Vim plugin that provides Tern-based JavaScript editing support.
+- [Tern for Vim](https://github.com/ternjs/tern_for_vim) - This is a Vim plugin that provides Tern-based JavaScript editing support.

-### Vim Modes
- -  I am going to talk about this soon.

 # General Unix/Linux/Mac utilities